 The American Rescue Plan (ARP) has made premium tax credits larger and more widely available, which means refugees and asylees may find that they’re eligible for premium tax credits even if they’re earning a substantial income in the U.S. (This is true across the board, not just for immigrants.)

-Under ARP rules, which are in effect until the end of 2022 (and possibly longer, if Congress extends them), the benchmark Silver plan is premium-free for exchange enrollees with income up to 150% of the poverty level.
-In other words, the premium tax credit pays the full cost of the benchmark plan (and any plans priced below the benchmark plan) for people whose income doesn’t exceed 150% of the poverty level.
+Under ARP rules, which have been extended through 2025 by the Inflation Reduction Act (IRA), the benchmark Silver plan is premium-free for subsidy-eligible exchange enrollees with income up to 150% of the poverty level.
+In other words, the premium tax credit pays the full cost of the benchmark plan (and any plans priced below the benchmark plan) for subsidy-eligible enrollees whose income doesn’t exceed 150% of the poverty level.
 And for as long as these enhanced premium tax credits remain in place, there is also a year-round special enrollment period for people whose income doesn’t exceed 150% of the poverty level.

 The premium tax credits are provided on a sliding scale, so they do get smaller as a person’s income increases.
 But even for those with the highest incomes, the tax credits are designed to ensure that the benchmark Silver plan doesn’t cost more than 8.5% of household income.